Pine Deep Trilogy

 The Pine Deep Trilogy is a series of supernatural horror novels by Jonathan Maberry.
-The series is set in Pine Deep, a fictional rural Pennsylvania town that becomes plagued by an evil force thought previously killed thirty years ago.
+The series is set in Pine Deep, a fictional rural Pennsylvania town that becomes plagued by an evil force thought to have been killed thirty years prior.
 In the books the town is considered to be "the most haunted town in America" and has a booming supernatural tourism industry based around the town's history and Halloween.
 The trilogy is composed of Ghost Road Blues, Dead Man's Song, and Bad Moon Rising.

 The first book in the series, Ghost Road Blues, won the Bram Stoker Award for Best First Novel in 2006 and was one of Complex magazine's "25 Best Horror Novels of the New Millennium".

 Pine Deep also appears in a crossover short story of Jonathan Maberry's Joe Ledger series of books, Material Witness.
 In Material Witness, a stand-alone short story that takes place in the early days of Joe Ledger's service in the Department of Military Sciences (a top secret division of Homeland Security), Joe Ledger and the DMS must protect a Pine Deep resident spook and author who is in over his head with the wrong people and may know more than he is letting on and in Pine Deep, nothing is what it seems.

 Premise

 Thirty years ago, Oren "Bone Man" Morse was murdered by several townspeople that believed that he was responsible for a series of brutal and gruesome murders in the town of Pine Deep.
 Before he was killed, Morse tried to explain that the killer was actually local townsperson Ubel Griswold.
 Morse had fought and killed Griswold, who had been committing the murders while in his werewolf form, but was unable to convince the townspeople of his innocence.
 Years later Griswold reawakens and with the help of local mechanic Vic Wingate and the psychopathic Ruger, plans to be reborn and exact unimaginable terror on the town.
-However just as Griswold has awoken, so has the Bone Man, the man who originally stopped Griswold's initial reign of terror on the town.
+However just as Griswold has awakened, so has the Bone Man, the man who originally stopped Griswold's initial reign of terror on the town.

 The series follows Malcolm Crow, owner of a local Halloween-themed craft store and a survivor of the original massacre.
 As a boy of nine, Crow was saved by the Bone Man who prevented Griswold from killing him.
 His fiancé, Val Guthrie, is also a survivor, though it was her family that suffered at Griswold’s hands.
 Their friend and the mayor of Pine Deep, Terry Wolfe, has been suffering a terrible psychological breakdown that has roots in a moment of childhood trauma where his sister was murdered by Griswold and he was nearly killed.